Note to folks linked here from Erowid: The post “Datura Lady,” about my experience with datura stramonium is the last chapter at the very end of this.

 As I looked around inside, I experienced a subtle feeling, almost like being on LSD.
-For an instant I sensed the previous occupants drug experiences still hanging in the air, like a lingering perfume.
+For an instant I sensed the previous occupants drug experiences still hanging in the air like a lingering perfume.
 Most people would have been put off by the atmosphere inside, but I found it oddly attractive.

-Since it was such a mess, the agent offered it to me for fiftyfive dollars a month, with no deposit.
+Since it was such a mess the agent offered it to me for fiftyfive dollars a month with no deposit.
 I took it on the spot.

 I immediately felt a certain sexual attraction between us, but I was hesitant to get involved with someone living right next door.
 I also found her a little scary.
 Ned, who lived upstairs in the attic flat, would tell me in a hushed tone that she was a witch.
 But then Ned also had a reputation as a warlock, which I think he cultivated.
 Mary Pat never had anything good to say about him.
-When she did refer to Ned, her eyes glanced up at the ceiling in his direction and she spat out his name in a venomous tone.
+When she did refer to Ned her eyes glanced up at the ceiling in his direction and she spat out his name in a venomous tone.

-Ned’s flat, at the very top of the building, was graced with a round turret and cupola, where he liked to hold court, surrounded by walls decorated with colorful but cryptic pictures of occult subject matter.
+Ned’s flat, at the very top of the building, was graced with a round turret and cupola where he liked to hold court surrounded by walls decorated with colorful but cryptic pictures of occult subject matter.
 A cut-crystal globe hung from the center of the ceiling, refracting rainbow colors in all directions.
 He was a follower of Alister Crowley, one of the original renegade hipsters, who spurned the social and sexual mores of his time.

-On my visits to his turret Ned invariably had something amazing to reveal to me, which he prefaced by squinting his eyes and rubbing his hands gleefully together while chortling like Igor about to unveil some new monster on an unsuspecting populace.
+On my visits to his turret Ned invariably had something amazing to reveal to me, that he prefaced by squinting his eyes and rubbing his hands gleefully together while chortling like Igor about to unveil some new monster on an unsuspecting populace.
 I don’t think I ever saw him smoke or ingest much in the way of mind-altering substances himself, but he liked getting visitors high so he could regale them with his various discoveries in the dark arts.

 Ned introduced me to the Tarot cards.
 As an artist I found their suggestive imagery and associations fascinating.
 I immediately went downtown to a tiny “magick” store and bought several different versions of them.